bitpay/bitpay-browser-extension/README.md

 ### Development

 - `yarn install` to install dependencies.
-- To watch file changes in developement
+- To watch file changes in development (please note that Hot Module Replacement is currently only supported for Manifest v2 builds):

   - Chrome
     - `yarn run dev:chrome`